-As a result of the composite dimensions of their identities, these authors – ourselves included - sit the intersection of relationships of power which operate in ways which simultaneously allocate some privileges and marginalise them.
+As a result of the composite dimensions of their identities, these authors – ourselves included - sit at the intersection of relationships of power which operate in ways which simultaneously allocate some privileges and marginalise them.
 On the one hand, these scholars are employed by institutions based in wealthy, Anglo-Saxon countries and, to our knowledge, often, are White.
 On the other hand, they are women who have, based on the information they share in their writing or from our previous interactions, caring responsibilities (usually as the mother of young children, including, for some, as single mothers).
 As White individuals living in countries where the research infrastructure is developed and (relatively) open to women, they may have met limited resistance to accessing HE.
-However, as women, it is likely that their authorial voices may have been stifled as a result of the long-lasting cultural association of women with teaching rather than research and writing (Woolf, 1929).
+However, as women, it is likely that their authorial voices may have been stifled as a result of the long-lasting cultural association of women with teaching rather than research and writing (Lynch, 2022; Woolf, 1929).
 Since HE research in particular has been criticised for being imbued with masculinist values (Burke et al., 2020), women’s involvement in a field culturally associated with femininity (care) may be read in relation to their complex positioning at the crux of various power relationships.
 This matrix allows women to access certain positions and segments culturally constructed as compatible with (White, middle-class, cis-gendered, abled) femininity.
 However, in yet another illustration of the gendered hierarchies operating in academia, those positions and segments where women concentrate tend to attract lower rewards compared to those associated with masculinity.
 While they have sufficient privileges to research care, research on care work and other aspects culturally associated with women and minority groups has continued to be marginalised and, often, altogether ignored, within ‘mainstream’ (often a proxy for ‘masculinist’) sociology of HE and employment.
 Indeed, these authorial voices are curated through editing and publishing processes which are also indicative of the field and of its status within its broader domain.
 It is significant to recall here that, as far as this literature review is concerned, the two most prolific journals (Studies in Higher Education and Gender and Education) are broadly viewed as specialist journals of direct relevance to the literature considered in this project.